richardshuai/atomworks-caliby/docs/contributor_guide.rst

 When contributing to this repository, please follow these steps:

 1. Clone the repository
-2. Create the development environment (see the :ref:`Local Conda Environment<local-conda_environment>` section in the Installation Guide).
+2. Create the development environment (see the *Local Conda Environment* section in the Installation Guide).
 3. Create a new branch for your changes.
    - Use the following convention to name your branch: ``<category>/<description>``.
 Categories: ``feat``, ``fix``, ``hotfix``, ``refactor``, ``docs``, ``perf``.
    - Example: ``feat/support-rdkit-small-molecule``